aapopalkama/ARIMA_model_practice/README.md

 * ARIMA expects data that is either not seasonal or has the seasonal component removed.

-# SARIMA_model_practice
+# SARIMAX practice

 * flight_data.ipynb

-* Sarima is an extension of ARIMA that support univariate time series data with a seasonal component.
+* SarimaX is an extension of ARIMA that support univariate time series data with a seasonal component.

 SARIMAX(p,d,q)x(P,D,Q)m